 Grievance procedures at individual faculties at Harvard University may vary.
 The procedures below describe the grievance procedures concerning accommodations for students registered in Harvard College, and the Graduate School of Arts and Sciences, including the School of Engineering and Applied Sciences.

 If the above does not produce agreement, the student may appeal in writing to University Disability Services who has responsibility for ensuring that the University's policies and procedures comply with Federal, State and University requirements, including Section 504 of the Rehabilitation Act of 1973.
-Prior to appealing to University Disability Services, the student is expected to have first sought reconsideration from the AEO Director.
+Prior to appealing to University Disability Services, the student is expected to have first sought reconsideration from the DAO Director.